Energy Efficiency Measures for Older and Traditional Buildings: 2 day course – Level 3 Award Qualification

 - Certified in work to traditional and historic buildings – acknowledged as an expert by heritage bodies.

-- Chartered Construction Manager – highest acknowledgment of expertise in planning and managing construction work.
+- Chartered Construction Manager – highest acknowledgement of expertise in planning and managing construction work.

-- Chartered Building Surveyor – highest acknowledgment of expertise in assessing and analysing buildings.
+- Chartered Building Surveyor – highest acknowledgement of expertise in assessing and analysing buildings.

-- Professor of Practice – highest acknowledgment by academia of industry expertise and leadership.
+- Professor of Practice – highest acknowledgement by academia of industry expertise and leadership.